 This one is a bit different because is the last quarterly filing.

-I do a quick run of what I think my taxes will be.
+I do a quick run at the end of the year to estimate what I think my taxes will be.
 It won't be precise because I won't have all the documents in, but I can get a ballpark.

 Now I compare it to what I've sent in and what my wife's withholdings were.
 How am I sitting?
 What's the difference between those payments and what I think the taxes will be?

 It's that difference that I'll send in.
 I'll keep the rest in my tax savings account, just in case.

 And here's the thing: If it's close, I'll overestimate what I think I'll have to pay.
 It just makes it more accurate that way.

 Why don't I just send the whole savings in on January 15?
 Nothing says you can't.
 I'd just rather have it in my bank.
 Why give the IRS an interest free loan?